 Approximately fifty freshman seminars across a wide range of subjects are offered every year.
 Enrollment in each seminar is limited to fifteen or eighteen students, depending on the nature of the course.
 Most seminars meet twice each week and do not, unless otherwise noted, presume any prior experience in the field.
 All freshman seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.

-A list of the seminars to be offered in 2015–2016 will be available in Yale College Programs of Study in mid-June.
+A list of the seminars to be offered in 2015–2016 is available in Yale College Programs of Study.

 Application to Freshman Seminars

 Students apply on line for freshman seminars and are admitted by a computerized lottery.
 For fall-term seminars, application takes place during Freshman Orientation on Monday, August 31, from 9 a.m. to 7:30 p.m. through an online application, accessible from this link.
 For spring-term seminars, application takes place at the end of fall term.